fbpx

 Pomatoes are heavy feeders.
 Use a high-quality, slow-release organic fertilizer formulated for tomatoes and other similar garden vegetables.
 Most veggie garden fertilizers should work well (just be sure to follow the instructions on the package).

-Base of pomato plant showing potato shoots coming up
+base of pomato plant showing potato shoots coming up

 Companion plants for tomatoes